Resignation Sample Letters and Topics

 Your final day of work

-a reason for leaving
+A reason for leaving

-a forwarding address
+A forwarding address

-a willingness to help with the transition
+A willingness to help with the transition

-an expression of thanks for the opportunity
+An expression of thanks for the opportunity

 The Detailed Resignation Letter

-If you're strongly linked to a project at the company you're leaving, you'll have additional responsibilities during the notice period to help your employer have a seamless transition.
+If you are strongly linked to a project at the company you are leaving, you'll have additional responsibilities during the notice period to help your employer have a seamless transition.
 Offer to train a replacement and provide helpful tips about the project, as this shows loyalty to your work, and it enhances your reputation.

 In industries that are well-networked, that boost to your reputation can be an important benefit.